Hopefully-Abysmal/The60DayRunway/README.md

 ![[Pasted image 20250417105237.png]]
 _The Beginnings of The Arx Foundation_

+Note: By continuing your perusal of this vault you are bound to the terms of the license and [memorandum of understanding](https://github.com/Hopefully-Abysmal/The60DayRunway/blob/main/0%20-%20Housekeeping%2FMemorandum%20of%20Understanding.md) IP terms listed; this is for the greater good, do not get in our way.

 ## What Is This?

 **The 60 Day Runway** is a public 2-month challenge to escape student debt, secure housing, and build a sustainable, creator-owned life — all before June 30, 2025.
 It's a test of self-rescue, autonomy, and creative momentum.